qzhang503/proteoQ/README.md

 At `id = pep_seq_mod`, peptide sequences that are different in variable modificaitons will be treated as different species.
 We often choose this setting when analyzing phosphopeptides where the localization of site modifications may be an interest.

 By default, the log2FC of peptide data will be aligned by median centering across samples.
-If `method_align = MGKernel` is chosen, log2FC will be aligned under the assumption of multiple Gaussian kernels.^[Density kernel estimates can occasionally capture spikes in the profiles of log2FC for data alignment.
-Users will need to inspect the alignment of ratio histograms and may optimize the data normalization with different combinations of tuning parameters before proceeding to the next steps.]
+If `method_align = MGKernel` is chosen, log2FC will be aligned under the assumption of multiple Gaussian kernels.
 The parameter `n_comp` defines the number of Gaussian kernels.
 The parameters `range_log2r` and `range_int` define the range of log2FC and the range of reporter-ion intensity, respectively, for use in the scaling normalization of standard deviation across samples.

-Let's inspect the log2FC profiles with and without scaling normalization:^[`normPep()` will report log2FC results both before and after the scaling of standard deviations.]
+Let's inspect the log2FC profiles with and without scaling normalization:

 ```{r Peptide log2FC, eval = FALSE}
 # without the scaling of log2FC